 Job Submission Form

-Please note that you are not required to enter any personal information that you wish to keep private.
+Please note that the utility used for this is not FIPPA compliant and you are not required to enter any personal information that you wish to keep private.
 This form is not on a server secured by UBC and personal information may not be secure.
-If you wish to submit work in an alternate fashion, please contact email@example.com
+If you wish to submit work in an alternate fashion, please contact firstname.lastname@example.org.

 The Support Machine Shop is equipped with CNC milling and turning capabilities as well as conventional milling, turning, drilling, cutting, welding and forming capabilities.
 In addition, the shop has access to abrasive water-jet cutting and wood and plastics machining and fabrication equipment, including 3D printing.